Let’s start with a simple question:

 Listen to what the slime molds have to say:

-Slime molds are at the limits of plants, animals, and fungus.
-They could make us change our idea of ‘intelligence.’
+Slime molds are at the limits of plants, animals, and fungi.’
 They don’t have a brain.
-They don’t have a head and they can solve some problems much faster than we can.
-We use their ‘intelligence’ to improve our computers.
-Some day they could become an important part of the robots.
+They don’t have a head, and they can solve some problems much faster than we can.
+They could make us change our idea of ‘intelligence.
+We use them to improve our computers.
+Someday, they could become an essential part of our robots.
 Imagine robots without a brain doing things that we cannot do ourselves.
 They could tell us in a millisecond that Marie is the mother-in-law of the father of this son.

-A slime mold could say: “The human way to solve a problem is to think about it.
+The message of the slime mold could be: “The human way to solve a problem is to think about it.
 You pile up ideas upon ideas.
-You end up needing the most powerful computers to tackle a problem that I can solve very easily without even thinking about it.”
-We should accept the idea that
+You need the most powerful computers to tackle a problem I can easily solve without thinking.”

-There must be a better way to solve problems
+There may be a better way to solve problems

 than using the human thinking.